Flat Roof Insulation: why insulate the roof at all?

 Perlite Insulation Board

-• Relatively inexpensive
+• Relatively inexpensive.

-• Material used with old-school roofing systems
+• The material is compatible with old-school roofing systems.

-• This material is susceptible to rotting
+• This material is susceptible to rotting.

 Perlite Insulation Board